TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 or Database running on your machine, make sure there are no conflicts.
 You can change the default ports DDEV uses (e.g. port 80 / 443 for Webserver) in `.ddev/config.yaml` before you start it.
+Have a look at :ref:`DDEV-Troubleshooting` if you run into problems.

 You can watch a video tutorial about setting up TYPO3 with DDEV, or go through steps outlined below.

 .. youtube:: HZVMPoI9SIk